When I delete a file on my computer, where does it go?

 Yes.
-Because the files are not marked for delete they will still occupy disk space when stored in the Recycle Bin.
-Once it is emptied that disk space will be recovered.
+Because the files are not marked for deletion, they still occupy disk space when stored in the Recycle Bin.
+Once it is emptied, that disk space is recovered.

 What does this mean?
 The file is no longer readable by the computer.
-However, the file is still on the hard drive, at least until another file or part of another file is saved to the same location.
+However, the file remains on the hard drive until another file or part of another file is saved to the same location.

-Because the file is technically there, it may be able to be recovered using data recovery software, designed to rebuild the file header and allow the computer to see the file again.
-This software only works if no other file or data has been saved over the top of the deleted file.
+Because the file is technically there, it may be recoverable using data recovery software to rebuild the file header, allowing the computer to see the file again.
+This software only works if no other file or data was saved over the top of the deleted file.

 Why do computers not delete files?

-It is much faster for a computer to remove the reference to a file than instructing the hard drive to overwrite the file with other data so it cannot be recovered.
+It's faster for a computer to remove the reference to a file versus instructing the hard drive to overwrite the file with other data.

 Making sure a file cannot be recovered